Places in Mallorca

-Mallorca and Menorca have long been popular with tourists, but if you think it’s just bucket ‘n’ spade delights think again.
-Mallorca’s capital, Palma, has a fascinating history and the island’s varied landscape includes rugged mountains and a rural interior little touched by tourism.
-Boutique hotels, delicious food and peaceful villages show there’s much more than the islands' beaches to attract the visitor.
-The likes of Magaluf still supply cheap thrills, but in quiet corners of Menorca or Mallorca’s Tramuntana mountains it all seems miles away.
+Mallorca and Menorca have long been popular with tourists, but if you think it’s just bucket ‘n’ spade delights, think again.
+Mallorca’s capital, La Palma, has a fascinating history, and the island’s varied landscape includes rugged mountains and a rural interior little-touched by tourism.
+Boutique hotels, delicious paella, and peaceful villages show there’s much more than the islands' beaches.
+The likes of Magaluf still supply cheap thrills, but in quiet corners of Menorca or Mallorca’s Tramuntana mountains, it all seems ages away.

 Family friendly theme and water park